 Deferred income tax assets and liabilities are recognized for temporary differences between financial statements and income tax carrying values using tax rates in effect for the years such differences are expected to reverse.
 Due to uncertainties surrounding our ability to generate future taxable income and consequently realize such deferred income tax assets, a full valuation allowance has been established.
-We continue to maintain a full valuation allowance against our deferred tax assets as of June 30, 2018.
+We continue to maintain a full valuation allowance against our deferred tax assets as of September 30, 2018.

 The impact of an uncertain income tax position on the income tax return must be recognized at the largest amount that is more likely than not to be sustained upon audit by the relevant tax authority.
 An uncertain income tax position will be recognized when it is more likely than not of being sustained.
 In 2017, we adopted ASU 2016-09, which resulted in the recognition of \$3.6 million of previously unrecognized tax benefits in deferred tax assets, fully offset by a valuation allowance.
-The disclosures included in our Annual Report on Form 10-K for the year ended December 31, 2017 continue to be accurate for the three and six months ended June 30, 2018.
+The disclosures included in our Annual Report on Form 10-K for the year ended December 31, 2017, which was filed with the SEC on February 27, 2018, continue to be accurate for the three and nine months ended September 30, 2018.